guidebooks/playground-dev/plugins/plugin-client-offline/notebooks/playground.md

     maximize: true
     outputOnly: true
     ---
-    commentary --send playground \# Welcome to the Kui Playground :rocket:\n\nAuthor your own Kui Guidebook, using markdown!
-You can edit this example, using the editor to the left, or explore the other tabs in this playground.
+    commentary --send playground \# Welcome to the Guidebooks Playground :rocket:\n\nAuthor your own [Kui](https://github.com/kubernetes-sigs/kui) Guidebook, using markdown!
+You can edit this example, and watch the preview to the right update.\n\nGuidebooks support a suite of Markdown UIs, including:\n- Hints\n- Expandable Sections\n- Tabs\n- Executable code blocks\n\nHave fun learning these, or explore some more complex examples via the top-most tabs.\n\n
     ```

 === "Hints"